JohnCoene/waiter/docs/waiter.md

 You can also directly use the JavaScript if you want, this may allow you to avoid going through the websocket and the server.

-The function `show_waiter` takes the arguments below, if `id = null` then a full-screen waiter is used.
+The function `waiter.showWaiter` takes the arguments below, if `id = null` then a full-screen waiter is used.

 ```js
 function show_waiter(